Car-free adventures aroundScarboroughYorkshire

 1. Catch the train into town

 Trains from York and further afield arrive in Scarborough every hour.
-The journey takes about 50 minutes and costs £17.50 for an off-peak day return (leaving York at or after 9.40am).
+The journey takes about 50 minutes.
 Advance tickets are cheaper.

 - Look out of the window as the railway runs alongside the flowery River Derwent, passing a lovely three-arched bridge near ruined Kirkham Priory and an elegant suspension bridge near Low Hutton, shortly before Malton.